 - City Funding.
 When compared to its Fiscal 2021 Adopted Budget, DHS' City funding increases by \$208.8 million in Fiscal 2022.
-This increase is attributable to City funds filling an \$85 million shortfall in federal emergency assistance for needy families (EAF) funding, reflected in the Fiscal 2022 Executive Budget, and a \$127 million federal emergency shelter grant funding shortfall, reflected in the Fiscal 2022 Preliminary Budget.
+This increase is attributable to City funds supplanting an \$85 million shortfall in federal emergency assistance for needy families (EAF) funding, reflected in the Fiscal 2022 Executive Budget, and a \$127 million federal emergency shelter grant funding shortfall, reflected in the Fiscal 2022 Preliminary Budget.
 The Fiscal 2022 Executive Budget added \$7.4 million in new needs, of which \$7.3 million are baselined.
-The primary changes include a janitorial wage adjustment for contracted janitors at shelters operated by DHS and funding for IT maintenance including software and hardware costs. - Federal Funding.
+The Fiscal 2022 Executive Budget includes a \$5.9 million new need for a janitorial wage adjustment, associated with increases to the prevailing wage, for contracted janitors at shelters operated by DHS, and \$1.3 million for IT maintenance including software and hardware costs.
+Additionally, \$125,000 is included for a vaccine incentive initiative and \$100,824 is included for the Healing NYC initiative. - Federal Funding.
 When compared to the Fiscal 2021 Adopted Budget, DHS' federal funding decreases by \$109.3 million in Fiscal 2022.
 The largest changes are an \$85 million federal EAF funding shortfall and a \$127 million federal emergency shelter grant funding shortfall previously mentioned.
 The Fiscal 2022 Executive Budget added \$103.3 million in federal funds to support several initiatives, funded through emergency solutions grant funding (ESG) and American Recovery Plan (ARP) funding.
-These additions include \$76.9 million in federal funds for Journey Home Safe Havens, \$15.2 million for street outreach programming, \$9.6 million for the indirect cost rate (ICR) initiative, and \$3 million for DHS' portion of the citywide Clean Up Corps. - State Funding.
+The Fiscal 2022 Executive Budget added \$76.9 million in federal funds for Journey Home Safe Havens, \$15.2 million for street outreach programming, \$9.6 million for the indirect cost rate (ICR) initiative, and \$3 million for DHS' portion of the citywide Clean Up Corps. - State Funding.
 When compared to the Fiscal 2021 Adopted Budget, DHS' state funding decreases by \$3.3 million, this reduction is reflected in the rental assistance and housing placement program area.